naiyerasif/site/blog/2018-08-05-communication-within-a-docker-network.md

 mn create-app com.mflash.app.greeter
 ```

-This'll create a Java app in a folder **greeter** with a package **com.mflash.app**.
+This'll generate a Java application in a directory `greeter` with a package `com.mflash.app`.
 For more information, refer to [this guide](http://guides.micronaut.io/creating-your-first-micronaut-app/guide/index.html).

 Create a `GreeterController` in `com.mflash.app` package, which returns a JSON with a key `message`.